 My Approach to Helping

-I offer a holistic approach that combines talk therapy, guided imagery, meditation, relaxation techniques, energy work, and expressive therapies.
+I offer a holistic approach that combines talk therapy, guided imagery, meditation, relaxation techniques, energy work, and experiential therapies.
 Integration of mind, body and soul are always a part of our work together and the combination of tools used is tailored for each specific client and for each different session.

 I support clients in exploring the underlying causes and root sources of the symptoms, suffering and difficulties that are showing up in your life now as well as practical tools for moving forward.
 I also work with clients on tending to, regulating and soothing the nervous system and the body and mind's response to stress, anxiety, fear and trauma.